Pr0xximity999/Quartz/content/School/Year 1/P3/Individual-project/LU3.2 requirements.md

   - school/secure-backend
 ---

 This is the list of all requirements.
-Found [here](https://brightspace.avans.nl/d2l/le/lessons/201949/topics/1566722).

-Example code from school can be found [here](https://github.com/AvansICT/ICT1.3-2D-Graphics-Secure-Communication-SecureBackend-CodeSnippets).

 - [x] set swagger to only run in dev environment.